 This event has taken place.
-A recording will soon be available to view on our YouTube channel.
+A recording is available to watch on our YouTube channel.

 This program is cosponsored by Global Santa Fe.

 Join moderator Drake Bennett with presenters Sophia Rosenfeld and Rebecca Solnit for “The “Crisis of Truth” in Democratic Societies,” a virtual presentation and live Q&A.

 Observers of democratic life in the U.S. and elsewhere have concluded that appeals to untruths or half-truths have become far more common in political life than in the past.
 Factors that drive this include growing distrust of experts and expertise, critiques of the news media by politicians, and the “truth bubble” fostered by social media platforms.
 Has social media democratized speech or endangered it?
 This webinar considers whether the alleged crisis of truthrepresents a danger to democratic institutions and, if so, what can be done about it.

 This event has been made possible in part by the National Endowment for the Humanities: Democracy demands wisdom.